amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - Use PascalCase for file names, and module names will be automatically given the name of the file
 - Reclaim the `.f` file name extension for the new language

 ***standardise formatting***—When indenting, use 2 spaces, not 4 spaces, not tabs.
-Modern IDEs show vertical lines that demarcate indented code, so the traditional, deeper indentations are no longer necessary for legibility.
+Modern IDEs show vertical lines that demarcate indented code, so the traditional, deeper indentations are no longer necessary for legibility; they just rob horizontal screen real estate.
 Avoid blank lines as much as possible.
-They do not aide clarity; they just rob screen real estate.
+They do not aide clarity; they just rob vertical screen real estate.

-These guidelines help contract the code in both the horizontal and the vertical directions, thus fitting more code per screen.
+These formatting guidelines help contract the code in both the horizontal and the vertical directions, thus fitting more code per screen.
 Being able to see more code on the screen at once reduces cognitive load and excessive scrolling.

 ***allow user-defined symbolic operators***—As the first high-level language, Fortran invented arithmetic, relational, and logic operators, but it employed `.LT.` for `<`, `.EQ.` for `==`, `.GT.` for `>`, and so on.
 These dotted operators may look strange to modern eyes, but they were necessary, because the teleprinters in use then had no support for mathematical symbols nor lower-case letters.
 In due course, languages converged on the modern, symbolic conventions for operators.
 Even Fortran eventually had to abandon its old style dotted operators and adopt modern symbolic operators.